YinnyF/CV/README.md

 * A Levels: Maths (A), Chemistry (A), Further Maths (B), Physics (B)
 * NOCN Level 2 Award in General Religious Education
 * Responsibilities: Class representative for Mathematics & Chemistry, student guide

-### Parrenthorn High School (2004 to 2009)

-* GCSEs: 5A*, 4A, 3B
-* Responsibilities: Senior Prefect, student guide, assisted at school productions

 ### Any other qualifications
 * Workday Payroll Fundamentals (July 2020)